Spearin/fccw-docs/docs/userguides/data-structures/units.md

 For Air Units, please use the Aircraft Values Spreadsheet to get the size rating.

+!!! note
-**NOTE:** This new attribute is still being worked on and may see some values change as we improve the method of calculations (especially for ground vehicles.
+    This new attribute is still being worked on and may see some values change as we improve the method of calculations (especially for ground vehicles.

 ## Mass